TheMalteseSailor/Training/README.md

 # Training
-This is a repo is used for me to dump training I need general access to.
+This is a repo used for me to dump training I need general access to.